KIWI0912/Handwritten_Japanese_Recognition_System/README.md

 # Handwritten_Japanese_Recognition_System

 This repository contains a Flask-based web application for recognizing handwritten Japanese characters from the KMNIST dataset.
-The project is currently in the **mock model phase**, which uses randomly generated predictions for demonstration purposes.
-The ultimate goal is to integrate a trained deep learning model for accurate recognition.

 ---